 I’d like to treat my mum to a stay at ‘Sunflowers’ – do you do gift vouchers?

 Yes, gift vouchers are available, in multiples of £25.
-Each gift certificate is personally designed for the recipient and can feature their name, the occasion or celebration and can show the value of the gift or be left blank (eg:”This certificate entitles you to a one night stay at Sunflowers Bed & Breakfast Dorset, to include two Special Breakfasts and Use of the Hot Tub”)
+Each gift certificate is personally designed for the recipient and can feature their name, the occasion or celebration and can show the value of the gift or be left blank (eg:”This certificate entitles you to a one night stay at Sunflowers Bed & Breakfast Dorset, to include two Special Breakfasts and Use of the Hot Tub”).

 Can I bring my dog?

 You certainly can.
-We love dogs and welcome up to two toilet trained dogs, who can stay with you in your room.
+We love dogs and welcome up to two house trained dogs, who can stay with you in your room.
 We make a charge of £5.00 per dog per night and ask that you please book Room One – Church View.
 Please see our dog friendly page for more information and the Eating and Drinking page for suggested dog friendly pubs.